Pagedraw/rekit-pagedraw-example/README.md

-Example App using External Components and Pagedraw
+Example App using Rekit and Pagedraw
 ========

 # Dependencies